LiJ21/QLeaf/README.md

 node layout. `FairBalancer` partitions trees evenly across workers, and `RegressionReducer` sums their raw margins.

-The CUDA worker has one extra template layer because the CUDA traversal policy is itself a type.
-Compile CUDA inferrers with a CUDA-enabled target and include `gworkers.cuh`.
+The CUDA-only worker has one extra template layer because the CUDA traversal policy is itself a type.
+Compile CUDA inferrers with `QLEAF_BUILD_CUDA=ON`, link them from a CUDA-enabled target, and include `gworkers.cuh`.

 ```cpp
 #include <vector>